hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 - **Bot Performance**: It will give the Bot Automation at the selected point of date-time.

-- **Top Queries**: It will give the top queries asked by users at the selected point of date-time.
+- **Queries**: It will give the top queries asked by users at the selected point of date-time.

-- **Customer Satisfaction**: It will give the customer satisfaction score at the selected point of date-time.
+- **User Rating**: It will give the average of user ratings given at the selected point of date-time.

 ## ***User Rating***